Computer lab policies

 Lab reservations for classes

-For policy and procedures on reserving a lab for your class, refer to the Lab Scheduling & Reservations section of this site.
-Lab reservations through that web page.
+For policy and procedures on reserving a lab for your class, refer to the Lab scheduling and reservations section of this site.
+Lab reservations can be made through that web page.

 Assistive technology for students with disabilities is provided in all IT labs and the access center in Mansfield Library 209 (ask for a key at the library circulation desk, Griz Card required).
 For more information on assistive technology, Disability Services for Students website.